inside.ewu.edu

 PSYC 502.
 ADVANCED TESTS AND MEASUREMENT.
 4 Credits.

-This course provides a foundation for using psychological measurement concepts and skills in research and practice.
-This course provides a theoretical and practical basis for evaluating, selecting, and creating test and measurement tools in research and practice.
-This course focuses on practical applications and is appropriate for applied researchers and practitioners.
+Provides a foundation for using psychological measurement concepts and skills in research and practice.
+Provides a theoretical and practical basis for evaluating, selecting, and creating test and measurement tools in research and practice.
+Focuses on practical applications and is appropriate for applied researchers and practitioners.

 PSYC 503.
 SCIENTIFIC METHODS.
 4 Credits.